Fueled/DataSource/README.md

 # DataSource [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-DataSource is a Swift library that introduces a `DataSource` protocol together with a set of common implementations and related types.
+DataSource is a Swift framework that helps you specify, display and manipulate sectioned collections of items in `UITableview`  and `UICollectionView` in an MVVM ([Model-View-ViewModel](https://en.wikipedia.org/wiki/Model_View_ViewModel)) fashion without having to deal with index mapping or writing repetitive and error-prone code to handle and display changes of those collections.

-Basically a `DataSource` is a provider of items grouped into sections just like a `UITableViewDataSource` is a provider of `UITableViewCell`s or a `UICollectionViewDataSource` is a provider of `UICollectionViewCell`s.
+DataSource framework introduces a `DataSource` protocol that specifies a provider of items grouped into sections just like a `UITableViewDataSource` is a provider of `UITableViewCell`s or a `UICollectionViewDataSource` is a provider of `UICollectionViewCell`s.
-Thus a data source of a `UITableView` or a `UICollectionView` can be constructed by combining a `DataSource` with a common routine that provides a cell for each item.
+A data source for a `UITableView` or a `UICollectionView` can be constructed by combining a `DataSource` with a common routine that provides a cell for each item.

-The benefit of this approach is that a `DataSource` is decoupled from any view-layer logic and contains only model or view-model items that in turn serve as view-models for corresponding cells.
-Such decoupling allows usage of same `DataSource` for both table and collection views as well as compositing several `DataSource`s into a single `CompositeDataSource` object without having to deal with view-related logic.

 ## Requirements